skumaraz2k7/nodejs-azure-ad-group-project/README.md

-# File upload Azure Storage Blob using Node JS Application
+# File upload to Azure Storage Blob using Node JS Application

 This is a simple Node.js project that allows you to fill a basic form and submit.
 On Submit action input variables are processed and stored as a Yaml file in an Azure Blob Storage.